Libera-Chat/libera-chat.github.io/content/_guides/bots.md

     /msg litharge check #example *!*@*.com

-That will show all users with `.com` in their hostmask being affected by any intended mode change
+That will show all users with `.com` in their hostmask being affected by any intended mode change.